IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Simon Peter went up and dragged the net to land, full of large fish, one hundred and fifty-three; and although there were so many, the net was not broken."</p><p style="text-align: right;"> <em>John 21:11 (NKJV)</em></p>

 * The miraculous catch echoes the **call of the disciples** in Luke 5:1-11
-* Then: nets tore, fish escaped — they were just learning to be fishers of men
+* Then the nets tore, fish escaped — they were just learning to be fishers of men
-* Now: 153 large fish, and **"the net was not broken"**
+* Now: 153 large fish, and **the net was not broken** — the contrast is symbolic
-* The contrast is symbolic — the mission to which they are called will **succeed**
-* The nets will hold; the harvest will be brought in
+* The mission to which they are called will **succeed**; the nets will hold, the harvest brought in

 ---